carpentries-incubator/life-sciences-workshop/_episodes/07-spreadsheets-guiding-principles.md

 questions:
 - How should spreadsheets be used to maximise efficiency and reproducibility?
 objectives:
+- Understand the concepts of raw data and data dictionaries
+- Choose sensible and consistent variable names
-- Understand the dos and don't of spreadsheets
+- Appreciate the problems associated with dates, blank cells, merged cells, non-rectangular data and the use of colour in spreadsheets
+- Know how to apply data validation
+- Know what format to save data in
 keypoints:
 - A number of simple concepts can increase the future usability of data
 ---